MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 ### 3.1.4 Technical Support

-Technical Support is those that will be helping calendar managers to troubleshoot problems that may arise with using the calendar application.
+Technical Support are those that will be helping calendar managers to troubleshoot problems that may arise with using the calendar application.

 #### 3.1.4.1 Design Concerns